Communication in Leadership

 Structuring your major in Communication in Leadership

-Communication and Social Change is a major in the Bachelor of Communication.
+Communication in Leadership is a major in the Bachelor of Communication.
 You will need to pass at least 135 points (nine courses) towards the major.

-You must pass the following courses as part of your major:
+You must pass the following courses as part of your major (based on 2026 regulations; please note that requirements may vary depending on your regulations year):

 Courses

-Explore the undergraduate courses you can take.
-Students normally take Stage I courses in their first year, Stage II in their second and Stage III in their third.
+Explore the available courses you can take in 2026.
+Students normally take Stage I courses in their first year, Stage II in their second, and Stage III in their third.

 Help and advice